 Hong Kong, Paris, New York, Berlin and Tokyo--in a short space of time

-seven artists scattered about the world wove a "Renga" session in which
+seven artists scattered about the world wove a "Renga" session in

 each artist succeeds in making an individual statement.